DIY Velvet Pumpkin Tutorial

 Feathers or other embellishments are optional.
 If you decide to add feathers, simply glue them in an arrangement on top of the velvet pumpkin.

-Now that I have finished raving about how beautiful velvet pumpkins are, I need to tell you I love fabric stuffed pumpkins as well, both are really nice for fall decorating.
+Now that I have finished raving about how beautiful velvet pumpkins are, I need to tell you I love differently stuffed fabric pumpkins as well.
+Both types are fabric are really nice for fall decorating.
 The difference lies in how you use them.
-I love the stuffed pumpkins every bit as much but use stuffed pumpkins to fill a basket or to stand alone.
+I love the poly filled stuffed pumpkins every bit as much but use them to fill a basket or to stand alone.
 Stuffed pumpkins don’t snuggle into vignettes the same way as the velvet ones do.
 You can see the difference in the next picture.

 The stuffed ones are much better for filling baskets or standing up individually.
 These neutral pumpkins are stuffed and made with simple branch stems.